kaimitai/kaimitai/README.md

 # kaimitai's github-repositories

-I like recreational programming.
+I like recreational programming and digital archaeology.
 Most of my public repos are editing tools for retrogames.

 ---